MailTape/MailTape-v1/_posts/2015-08-02-Trashlagoon.md

 Trashlagoon: **"**This production proves that one vocal sample can make a song.
 Reprise has a huge built-up that continues with the most chilled groove i’ve ever heard.
 It even doesn’t need a basedrum to do his magic.**“**

 <p id="outroduction">
-That's all Folks, thanks to [Trashlagoon](https://www.facebook.com/trashlagoon) for his beautiful selection, thanks to [...](https://www.facebook.com/Wllgr?fref=ts) for the gorgeous illustration and PS KY for her poetry !</p>
+That's all Folks, thanks to [Trashlagoon](https://www.facebook.com/trashlagoon) for his beautiful selection, thanks to [Celestin](http://slipontherock.com) for the gorgeous illustration and ... for the nicely put text!</p>